mshok01/MoneyManager/docs/manual-testing-guide.md

    - ✅ Scroll animation should be smooth (500ms duration)
    - ✅ Scroll position should adapt to different screen sizes

+6. **Test Currency Persistence**
+   - ✅ Select a currency and continue/save - should persist to SharedPreferences
+   - ✅ Close and reopen app - should load previously selected currency
+   - ✅ Auto-scroll should work with loaded currency
+   - ✅ Settings mode should show current currency parameter
+   - ✅ Onboarding mode should load saved currency or auto-detect

 2. **Test Without Network (for Google logo)**
    - ✅ Google sign-in buttons should show fallback icon
    - ✅ App should not crash or show errors